-So you are looking for a photographer to cover your big event and probably confused in some latest photography styles!
+So you are looking for a photographer to cover your big event and are probably confused with some latest photography styles!

-You must have heard, read about or seen various styles of photography but still finding it difficult to differentiate.
-Without getting into detailed technical discussion, here I would like to give you a brief description of various common styles of wedding photography.
+You must have heard, read about, or seen various styles of photography but still find it difficult to differentiate.
+Without getting into a detailed technical discussion, here I would like to give you a brief description of various common styles of wedding photography.

-Here objective of photographer is to cover all guests and ceremonies.
-Most images in this case are group shots, and posed shots with subject looking at the camera resulting in monotonous made-up expressions.
+Here the objective of a photographer is to cover all guests and ceremonies.
+Most images in this case are group shots and posed shots with the subject looking at the camera resulting in monotonous made-up expressions.
 Most of the time guests as well as the wedding couple look conscious.
-There are lot of group shots.
+There are a lot of group shots.
 The end result you get here is an album where you can find your wedding setup; and an account of how many, and who all attended your celebration.

-Its a generic style of photography where often you don't get the signature style of a photographer.
+It is a generic style of photography where often you don't get the signature style of a photographer.
 Clicks will be more or less similar, regardless of the photographer.
-Often you wont even know which team member is going to cover the event ( nor you will ask or care ! )
+Often you won't even know which team member is going to cover the event ( nor you will ask or care ! )

 After one look, this album typically finds its place in the archive.

 Often those glorious moments and the fun part is missed.
 These Images are clicked in JPEGs and photographers rely on their camera to process it.
-JPEG out of camera is camera-processed image, and since emphasis is on quantity of clicks rather than diversity of clicks they do not prefer to spend time on editing.
-The best-of-the-best traditional photographers will get you some good composition, color correction , sharpness, and contrast.
+JPEG out-of-camera is a camera-processed image, and since the emphasis is on the quantity of clicks rather than the diversity of clicks they do not prefer to spend time on editing.
+The best-of-the-best traditional photographers will get you some good composition, color correction, sharpness, and contrast.
 But the end result would still be an album with monotonous expressions.

 Your album will be more of a document than a memoir.